 6. Suspicious Smell

-A chemistry experiment gone wrong.
-A gas leak.
-A student detonating a stink-bomb.
-Any suspicious smell warrants quick action.
+Any suspicious smell—a chemistry experiment gone wrong, a gas leak, a student detonating a stink-bomb—warrants quick action.

 To ensure speedy repair of campus assets, notification of damage is important.
 This can also help reduce repeat offenses.